laroche/arm-devel-infrastructure/docs/DebianAmd64.md

     swapon -a
     free

-Here some more commands for virtualization:

-    sudo apt install virtinst virt-manager
-    virsh list --all
-    virsh start debian01
-    virt-viewer debian01
-    virsh shutdown debian01
-    virsh destroy debian01
-    virsh undefine debian01

-Root passwords for amd64, armhf/arm64.
+Here a few things you want todo on first login:
+- Login as 'root'.
+- Change the root password: passwd
+- Change sshd-server configuration: vim /etc/ssh/sshd_config
+- Change eth0 network configuration: vim /etc/network/interfaces.d/eth0
+- Configure a wireless adaptor.
-Software-update: apt update; apt dist-upgrade
+- Update your software: apt update; apt dist-upgrade; apt autoremove
-How to change from stable to unstable.
+- How to change from stable to unstable.
-Installing the RT-kernel.
+- Install an RT-kernel.